axtyda/CT239H-Mobile-Task-Management-App/README.md

 ## Additional Details

    - **No support for iOS**: Due to the inaccessible to Mac device, the development of iOS platform is impossible.
+   - **Call notification are not working**: Call notification will not work on a emulator environment
    - Full source code and updates are available at: https://github.com/axtyda/CT239H/tree/ready